What is Regional Rail Link?

 Regional Rail Link is a landmark infrastructure project designed to remove major bottlenecks in Victoria's rail network.
 It will do this by untangling metropolitan and regional tracks as they travel through Melbourne's west into the heart of the city.

 Dedicated regional tracks have been built from West Werribee Junction to Deer Park, then along the existing rail corridor from Sunshine to Southern Cross Station.
-When complete, passengers on the Geelong, Bendigo and Ballarat lines will have a streamlined journey through the metropolitan system.

-- a rebuilt West Footscray railway station
+- a new station at West Footscray

 - a rebuilt Sunshine railway station